adityas129/privacy/privacy-policy.md

 We reserve the right to update this privacy policy.
 Users will be notified of any significant changes.

 ## Contact
-For any questions regarding this privacy policy, please contact us at [Your Contact Email].
+For any questions regarding this privacy policy, please contact us at adityas129@gmail.com.